Fracture Repair (Orthopedics):

 3. Radiographs are usually needed in all but the most obvious and distal of fractures.

-4. In order to get acceptable bone healing and future use of whatever was broken, somehow, the surgeon needs to get fairly fresh, non-infected bone fragments back in alignment and immobilized long enough for healing to take place.
+4. In order to get acceptable bone healing, the surgeon needs to get fairly fresh, non-infected bone fragments back in alignment and immobilized long enough for healing to take place.
+He or she might use a splint, external fixation, or internal plates, screws, or wires.... or any combination of the above.
+There are even surgical bone glues, pastes, and bone grafting composites that some surgeons use.

-How long that takes and how successful that will be depends on the individual patient, the extent of the tissue damage, control of infection, the quality of the blood supply to the injury, the tolerance of the patient for whatever is used to immobilize the fracture, and the willingness of the owner to follow instructions during the healing process.
+How long healing takes and how successful it will be depends on the individual patient, the extent of the tissue damage, control of infection, the quality of the blood supply to the injury, the tolerance of the patient for whatever is used to immobilize the fracture, and the willingness of the owner to follow instructions during the healing process.

 All these factors are important, but the big deal is getting the bone pieces back together again and immobilized.